kashjs/adapt-strap/README.md

 - **Table AJAX** - advanced table UI that renders remote data models and does remote pagination/sorting
 - **Tree Browser** - simple tree UI that allows you to brows through local data models in tree structure
 - **Loading Indicators** - simple directives to render overlay and inline loading indicators
-- **Global Configurability** - all the components are globally configurable to use your set of icon set and pagination configuration
+- **Global configuration** - all the components are globally configurable to use your set of icons and pagination/sorting configuration
 - **Customizable** - all the components are highly customizable.

 ###Usage